 Bala is an historic market town in the Snowdonia National Park.
 It is surrounded by the rural region of Penllyn which has a strong and vibrant Welsh identity and culture.
 Stori stocks the widest selection of Welsh beers and wine in North Wales.
 Specially selected wines, distinctive spirits and liqueurs, and fresh cask ales and beer to drink in or take home by the growler or flagon.
 Siop Ria is a small independently run gift shop who specialise in handmade cards, jewellery and personalised gifts from Wales.
 A Welsh football fans paradise, Spirit of 58 is an independent merchandise and clothing label specialising in Welsh football.
 Your clients can indulge their artistic side at Capel Clai workshop and studio by Painting and spinning their own pottery.
 It also specialises in bespoke art.
 For all things ‘Welsh’, Awen Meirion stocks a range of cards, books, clothing, and Welsh music merchandise and gifts.
 T.J.
 Roberts ai Fab Butchers or known locally as Siop Jo is an award winning butchers supplying high quality meats sourced direct from local farms.

-Conwy is perhaps best known for its 13th century castle, but there are a wide variety of shops to visit and perfect when looking for gifts with a difference.
+Conwy is perhaps best known for its 13th century castle which has UNESCO World Heritage Site status, along with its town walls.
+But there are a wide variety of shops to visit and perfect when looking for gifts with a difference.
 For foodies, Baravellis is an artisan chocolate maker; Edwards of Conwy is an award winning butcher that also has a selection of foodie gifts; The Cheese Room specialises in cheeses and gifts; Isaac Simeon Artisan Patisserie for cakes and pastries with a European twist; Vinomondo has previously been awarded Welsh independent off licence award and is a great place to buy, wines, beers and gins and Seibiant Coffi is an award winning specialist tea and coffee retailer.
 Gifts for the home include Accents, Potters Gallery that is run by a cooperative of North Wales based potters; Luther & Co modern and vintage gifts, homewares and fashion and The Secret Garden.
 20th Century Modern is an antique shop and in contrast Siop Wyn sells unique gifts with a Welsh twist along with her own jewellery.
 Conwy Jewellers also includes Welsh jewellery ‘Clogau’.
-For a touch of nostalgia Yesteryear is a toyshop designed to take your clients back to their childhood!
+For a touch of nostalgia Yesteryears is a toyshop designed to take your clients back to their childhood!
 The Knight Shop is perfect for visitors looking for Knight related gifts in the shadow of Conwy Castle!
 Visit website for more on shopping in Conwy.

 Corwen is a great place for vintage shopping and hand-made Welsh crafts and gifts.
 Corwen Manor is a craft centre with a workshop making candles.
 There’s Welsh gifts including lovespoons and other hand-made products from North Wales, a wool shop and of course a huge range of novelty candles made in Wales.
 Light snacks and drinks are available in their café.
 Award winning Rhug Estate Farm Shop prides itself on selling organic, welsh and local produce including meat, cheese and hampers.
 It also has a bistro and takeaway.
 Just a 5-10 minute drive from Corwen is Glassblobbery.
 They have all sorts of handmade glass sculptures including animals, flowers, dragons and sea creatures.
 Other gift ideas include jewellery and ceramics by other artists and craftsmen.
 You can watch the glass sculptures being made at the workshop by appointment.
 There is also a café next door and ample parking facilities for coaches.